-Poetry Teatimes offer you and your children a break from the fast-paced demands of homeschooling, parenting and household running.
+Poetry Teatimes offer you and your children a break from the fast-paced demands of homeschooling, parenting, and household running.
 Everyone sighs a collective “ahhhh” as they settle into their chairs, tea cups or mugs in hand, poetry books scattered across the table.
-Stopping the rush for a restorative cup of tea (or hot chocolate or cider or coffee) creates the perfect space to contemplate rhymes and riddles, limericks and sonnets.
+Stopping the rush for a restorative cup of tea (or hot chocolate or cider or coffee or lemonade or juice) creates the perfect space to contemplate rhymes and riddles, limericks and sonnets.
 When you pair poetry with tea, your children create a connection between contemplation and rest, while also creating memories of serenity and joy.
 Try it!
 You’ll love it.

 Also, it’s not necessary to bake from scratch every time.
 Cinnamon sugar on toast or store bought cookies work just as well for busy families.
 But just in case you want to try going the whole way, you can’t go wrong with my: